zestai/zrp/releasing.rst

 Context
 =======
-There are two facests to providing new ZRP releases.
+There are two facets to providing new ZRP releases.
 This is because the ZRP requires additional files to function that aren't available when you git clone or pip install.
-This is due to the fact that the pre-build pipelines and lookup tables that the ZRP requires are rather large and aren't able to be stored conventionally on github.
-We, thus, utilize Github's Releases functionality to bundle the souce code as a release, and with it, attach two zip files: 1) the lookup tables, and 2) the pipelines.
+This is due to the fact that the pre-built pipelines and lookup tables that the ZRP requires are rather large and aren't able to be stored conventionally on GitHub.
+We, thus, utilize GitHub's Releases functionality to bundle the source code as a release, and with it, attach two zip files: 1) the lookup tables, and 2) the pipelines.

-The additional lookup tables and pipelines are installed after you pip install or clone the package by running the zrp modeule, download.py.
+The additional lookup tables and pipelines are installed after you pip install or clone the package by running the zrp module, download.py.
 This module downloads the two zips, unzips them, files the contents, and then removes the unnecessary downloaded folders.
 Ultimately, after running this module (steps shown in the README), the acs and geo lookup tables will be stored with the following paths:

 ::

   zrp/data/processed/acs/{acs_year}/{acs_range}/*.parquet